 What are similar data types to B2B Leads Data?

 B2B Leads Data is similar to Firmographic Data, Technographic Data, Business Ownership Data, B2B Intent Data, and Job Postings Data.
-These data categories are commonly used for Lead Generation and B2B Leads Data analytics.
+These data categories are commonly used for Lead Generation and Account-Based Marketing (ABM).